IDC Names Securiti a Worldwide Leader in Data PrivacyView

 The right to access your personal data, often referred to as the "right of access" or "right to know," is a fundamental data subject right that allows individuals to request and obtain information about the personal data that organizations hold about them.

-Personal data protection rights are rights granted to individuals under data protection laws.
+Personal data protection rights are a set of rights granted to individuals under data protection laws.
+These rights are designed to safeguard individuals' personal information and give them more control over the data that organizations collect and process about them.
 These rights include the right to access, rectify, erase, object to, and restrict the processing of their personal data, among others.
+These rights collectively aim to protect individuals' privacy and data security.